Prince's Club: Original Prince's Club

-Since the second half of the 1870s areas of the club's ground were gradually repurposed for building activities, enabled by 'The Cadogan and Hans Place Improvement Act of 1874'.
+Since the second half of the 1870s areas of the club's ground were gradually repurposed for building activities, enabled by the Cadogan and Hans Place Improvements Act 1874.
 A road was built on the southern part of the ground in the winter of 1876–1877.
 Part of the northern ground at Hans Road was lost in 1877 and the two lawn tennis courts had to be relocated.
 In the winter of 1877–1878 additional parts of the ground were used for building projects.
 In the summer of 1886 only the main rackets court and one of the tennis courts were left, and when its lease expired and its last buildings were demolished in the fall of 1886 the club closed in 1887.